muntasirrb/muntasirrb.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am currently serving as a Contractual Lecturer in the Department of CSE at BRAC University, Dhaka.
+I am currently serving as an Adjunct Lecturer in the Department of CSE at BRAC University, Dhaka.
 I teach CSE220: Data Structures and CSE330: Numerical Methods.
 My research interest lies in the field of Artificial Intelligence and Machine Learning.

 I am also pursuing MSc in Computer Science and Engineering at BRAC University.
 Previously, I've worked as a Lecturer in the department of ITM at Daffodil International University.